Vivian Beaumont Theater: 1980s and 1990s

 The Beaumont's leadership hosted a party at the theater in December 1985 to celebrate its upcoming reopening.
 The Flying Karamazov Brothers performed a live show at the Beaumont in April 1986, the first at the main auditorium under the new leadership.
 It was followed the same month by a revival of John Guare's play The House of Blue Leaves, which transferred upstairs from the Newhouse.
 The 1986–1987 season was the first full season since 1980–1981.
-The season's offerings consisted of Ben Hecht and Charles MacArthur's comedy The Front Page; Wole Soyinka's drama Death and the King’s Horseman; Bill Irwin's mime show The Regard of Flight and The Clown Bagatelles; and Robert Woodruff and The Flying Karamazov Brothers' version of The Comedy of Errors.
+The season's offerings consisted of Ben Hecht and Charles MacArthur's comedy The Front Page; Wole Soyinka's drama Death and the King's Horseman; Bill Irwin's mime show The Regard of Flight and The Clown Bagatelles; and Robert Woodruff and The Flying Karamazov Brothers' version of The Comedy of Errors.

 LCT made relatively minor changes to the theater in the late 1980s, spending $25,000 on handrails and having productions use the thrust stage.
 The next production, a revision of Cole Porter's musical Anything Goes, opened in October 1987 and ran for 804 performances over the next two years.
 LCT's 1988–1989 season was hosted at the Lyceum Theatre as a result of the extended run of Anything Goes.
 LCT also planned to raise $900,000 for further improvements to the Newhouse and Beaumont.
 The 1989–1990 season at the Beaumont consisted of two shows: a revival of Paddy Chayefsky's play The Tenth Man and a transfer of Richard Nelson's play Some Americans Abroad.
 The Beaumont was renovated between these engagements.
 The renovation cost $1.6 million and included repairing the roof and travertine surfaces, reupholstering the seats, and adding carpets and handrails.
 The Guare play Six Degrees of Separation opened at the Beaumont in November 1990, running for 485 performances.

 LCT started booking solo engagements during nights when shows did not run, starting with Spalding Gray's Monster in a Box monologue in 1991.
-After André Bishop replaced Mosher in early 1992, Guare's play Four Baboons Adoring the Sun opened at the Beaumont.
+André Bishop replaced Mosher in early 1992; by then, Mosher described himself as "very tired", having taken only two 2-week vacations in 17 years.
+Afterward, Guare's play Four Baboons Adoring the Sun opened at the Beaumont in March 1992.
 The musical version of My Favorite Year opened that December, but it was not a success, and neither was a revival of Jane Bowles's In the Summer House in August 1993.
 Gray returned in November 1993 for his monologue series Gray's Anatomy, shortly before the play Abe Lincoln in Illinois opened; the engagements ran simultaneously.
 The theatre next produced a recreation of the Royal National Theatre production of Rodgers and Hammerstein's musical Carousel, which opened in March 1994, followed later the same year by another engagement of Gray's Anatomy.
 The theater hosted Tom Stoppard's play Arcadia and David Hare's play Racing Demon in 1995.
 Following complaints over poor acoustics, System for Improved Acoustic Performance installed 88 speakers and some microphones after Arcadia closed.